-Table 2.9 below sets out relevant Actions and how the Proposed Scheme is in line with same.
+Table 3.8 below sets out relevant Actions and how the Proposed Scheme is in line with same.

-Table 2.9: Climate Action Plan 2023 Transport Actions
+Table 3.8: Climate Action Plan 2023 Transport Actions

 Action Number Action How the Proposed Scheme Meets the Action TR/23/27 Pedestrian enhancement plans developed for five metropolitan areas The Proposed Scheme aligns with the objective as it has ensured that the public realm is carefully considered in the design and development of the transport infrastructure.
 The Proposed Scheme seeks to enhance key urban focal points where appropriate and feasible.
 TR/23/29 Advance roll-out of 1,000 km walking/cycling infrastructure The Proposed Scheme aligns with the objective as it will support sustainable transport modes through infrastructure improvements for active travel (both walking and cycling), and the provision of enhanced bus priority measures for existing (both public and private) and all future services who will use the corridor.

-The Proposed Scheme will be an attractive alternative to private car travel, encouraging more passenger travel by sustainable modes while providing a better quality of life for citizens.
+Action Number Action How the Proposed Scheme Meets the Action The Proposed Scheme will be an attractive alternative to private car travel, encouraging more passenger travel by sustainable modes while providing a better quality of life for citizens.
 TR/23/35 Advance BusConnects programme in 5 cities BusConnects Dublin Programme is the National Transport Authority's programme to greatly improve bus services in the Greater Dublin Area of which the Proposed Scheme is part.